Xiaomi's Mi 8 is the best iPhone X recreation yet

 The Xiaomi Mi 8 and Mi 8 SE will hit China from June 5 and 8 respectively, while the Mi 8 Explorer Edition is set to launch later, though no dates were provided.
 The Mi 8 will have a starting price of 2,699 Chinese yuan (which converts to about $420, £315 and AU$555) while the Mi 8 SE's base price will start at 1,799 Chinese yuan (approximately $280, £210 and AU$370).
 The Explorer Edition will cost the most -- at 3,699 Chinese yuan (or about $575, £435 and AU$760) .

-Apart from the three new phones, Xiaomi also announced its largest TV, a 75-inch 4K capable Mi TV 4, a new Mi-Band 3 fitness tracker that claims a 20-day battery life and the Mi VR Standlone, a portable VR headset co-developed by Oculus with the intention of being China's version of the Oculus Go ($199.00 at Amazon.com).
+Apart from the three new phones, Xiaomi also announced its largest TV, a 75-inch 4K capable Mi TV 4, a new Mi-Band 3 fitness tracker that claims a 20-day battery life and the Mi VR Standlone, a portable VR headset co-developed by Oculus with the intention of being China's version of the Oculus Go.

 Share your voice